 socially-connect games.
 It’s affordable and easy enough to be accessible to novices

 What Operating Systems are supported for development with Green-Ear?

 Windows XP and Vista with Mac and Linux coming soon in Release 1.5

 What are Green-Ear Voice Slots?

 This is how access to the Green-Ear hosted and maintained network is acquired.
 Remember, Voice Slots are only active when a voice channel is IN USE.
 Green-Ear’s network is engineered so 10 Voice Slots can serve 250-450 players depending on the audio bursts in the game, 25 slots can serve 900-1800…etc. Results will vary depending on the games’ level of verbosity.
 ‘Chattier’ games use up more simultaneous spots than games where the audio is used in shorter bursts.
-Reserve slots for end user usage in your game, for example at the moment the company is developing a project where all those features will be implemented.
+Reserve slots for end user usage in your game, for example at the moment the company is developing a project for the betting site globusbet.com where all those features will be implemented.
 You can buy as many or as few as you need to secure your players have network access for in game communication.
 There is a one-time fee with no expiration for the life of the title and no server rental needed.